olichwiruk/task-manager/README.md

 ## Implemented Features

-- **User Authentication**: Registration functionality with password hashing
+- **User Authentication**: Registration, login with JWT-based authentication
 - **Task Management**: Create, read, update, and delete tasks
 - **Server-Side Rendering**: HTML generated on the server using Askama templates
 - **Database Integration**: PostgreSQL with SQLx for type-safe queries